At the opening of the 1997 session on 1997-JAN-17, Speaker of the House Joe Souki said

 The Committee vote was 4 in favor, 9 in favor with reservation and 0 opposed.

-"Statutes, regulations, laws, rules, orders, decrees and legal doctrines that
+"Statutes, regulations, laws, rules, orders, decrees and legal doctrines

-not be deemed in violation of this section of any other section of this Constitution by
+marriage shall not be deemed in violation of this section of any other section

-virtue of a limitation of the marriage relationship to the union of only one man and one
+the union of only one man and one woman."

-The house has proposed a companion "reciprocal beneficiaries" bill which
+The House has proposed a companion "reciprocal beneficiaries" bill which

 would guarantee gay and lesbian couples four specific rights: hospital visitation, joint